 - Fear is a reaction triggered by a specific stimulus which is a clear and present (immediate and observable) danger.

 - Anxiety is a different type of fear that is triggered by a hypothetical danger, and is best represented by one or more “What if…” questions.

 For example, while you are hiking through the woods, you might encounter a wild bison.

 What you feel in this situation is fear.
 The bison, which represents a danger, is here, now, and in front of you.
 And it has a huge size, ferocity, and horns.

 The fear will trigger a release of adrenaline in your body and a fight-or-flight response.

-Let’s continue the example above.
-When you plan your hiking trip, you might see yourself drawn back by questions as:
+Let’s continue with the example above.
+When you plan your hiking trip, you might see yourself drawn back by questions such as: